 The biggest challenge for me was in handling the massive spikes of users all wanting to win vouchers as each goal was scored, without dropping or blocking any requests.
 I was required to think outside of the usual RDBMS box when allocating vouchers and aligning them with the winners.

-A clean and classy framework for PHP 5.3 web development.
 I was an active member of the community where I reviewed commits, submitted patches, moderated the forums, and discussed code topics with other users.

 I built this app for Pantheon’s 2011 Annual Investor Meeting.
 The app was installed on strategically-placed iPads; it was used throughout the conference weekend to provide information to and gather feedback from attendees.